 In other words: While GSR is an ideal measure to track emotional arousal, it is not able to reveal the emotional valence, that is, the quality of the emotions.
 The true power of GSR unfolds as it is combined with other sources of data to measure complex dependent variables and paint the full picure of emotional behavior.

-The following 5 biometric sensors are a perfect complement to GSR recordings.
+The following 5 biosensors are a perfect complement to GSR recordings.
 Which metrics can be extracted from the different systems?

 Eye tracking implies the recording of eye position (gaze point) and movement on a 2D screen or in 3D environments based on the optical tracking of corneal reflections.
 Eye tracking reflects visual attention as it objectively monitors where, when, and what respondents look at.
 Further, eye tracking devices report the dilation and constriction of the pupil, which has been found to correlate with emotional arousal and cognitive workload.
 Eye tracking therefore can be used to validate and compliment GSR measurements.